jennihultman/MMB-117/QC and trimming.md

 Copy it to your local machine as earlier and look how well the trimming went.

-## joining forward and reverse reads
-Finally we join the paired end reads with program Pear.
-First you'll need to install it.
-What was the best location for programs?

-Pear can be found here: https://cme.h-its.org/exelixis/web/software/pear/doc.html

 ```
 **change "sample" to your sample name ja path to pear to __your__ path**